ton-community/ton-docs/docs/develop/dapps/ton-connect/integration.md

 });
 ```

-You'll see lines in console almost identical to those when we connected normally.
-So if backend doesn't perform user authentication we can pretend to be even TON Foundation, and if balance or some token ownership gives any privileges to user we can get that privilege as well.
-Of course, provided code doesn't change any variables in `connector`, but user can do anything unless that `connector` is protected by the closure; and even then it would not be that hard to extract it using debugger and breakpoints.
+The resulting lines of code in the console are almost identical to those displayed when the connection was initiated in the first place.
+Therefore, if the backend doesn't perform user authentication correctly as expected, a way to test if it is working correctly is required.
+To accomplish this, it is possible to act as the TON Foundation within the console, so the legitimacy of token balances and token ownership parameters can be tested.
+Naturally, the provided code doesn't change any variables in the connector, but the user is able to use the app as desired unless that connector is protected by the closure.
+Even if that is the case, it is not difficult to extract it using a debugger and coding breakpoints.

-So that necessity of authenticating user was proved, let's proceed to writing the code.
+Now that the authentication of the user has been verified, let's proceed to writing the code.

-## Connection with TonProof
+## Connection using TonProof

-According to documentation, we can pass second argument to `.connect()` method.
-It contains a payload that will be wrapped and signed by the wallet.
+According to TON Connect’s SDK documentation, the second argument refers to the `connect()` method which contains a payload that will be wrapped and signed by the wallet.
+Therefore, the result is new connection code:
-New connection code follows:

 ```js
           if (wallet.embedded || wallet.injected) {